CHS drum line wins regional championship

 CLOVER Nine members of the Clover High School Future Farmers of America competed the weekend of March 1 in the FFA Career Development Events.

-Dairy Evaluation Team members Logan Cogdill, Sarah Stiles, Madison Lovelace and Amarillo Nivens took first place and were awarded a trip to the National FFA Convention in the fall.
+The Dairy Evaluation Team members Logan Cogdill, Sarah Stiles, Madison Lovelace and Amarillo Nivens brought home a first-place finish and will be awarded with a trip to the National FFA Convention in the fall.

-The event consisted of a written test, judging four classes of heifers and cows, giving reasons to the judges and completing a team event that included giving an oral presentation to a judge.
+The event consisted of a written test, judging four classes of heifers and cows with explanations to the judges, and completing a team event that included giving an oral presentation to a judge.

 The Milk Quality and Products team of Amber Skinnell, Mackanziee Efird, Hannah Rhyne and Emily Sells placed fifth out of 15.
-They had to determine types of cheeses and milk.
+They had to determine types of cheeses and milks.

-Tripp Bolin placed second overall in the Dairy Handlers competition, where he had to show a dairy cow, properly placing his feet in position and controlling the animal.
+Tripp Bolin placed second overall in the Dairy Handlers competition, where he had to show a dairy cow, which entails properly positioning his feet and controlling the animal.

 GOTR forming teen advisory board

-YORK COUNTY The Girls on the Run program is seeking teens to particpate.
+YORK COUNTY Girls on the Run program seeks teens to participate.

-An inaugural Teen Advisory Board for the Tri-County Chapter of Girls on the Run is being formed, with principals and guidance counselors in the GOTR Tri-County chapter being asked to nominate one person by March 31.
+An inaugural Teen Advisory Board for the Tri County Chapter of Girls on the Run is forming with principals and guidance counselors in the GOTR Tri County chapter asked to nominate one person by March 31.